 Act utilitarians evaluate individual actions in light of the net utility produced by that action as compared to alternative actions.
 The right action is that which promotes the maximum net utility.
 On the face of it, this entirely general and comprehensive maxim leaves no room for considerations of prior promise.
 The fact that an agent promised someone something has no direct relevance to an act consequentialist appraisal of that agent's action at the time the promise is meant to be kept.
 If breaking the promise would promote more utility than keeping it, then the theory seems to mandate breaking the promise.

 This counter-intuitive result has been offered as a criticism of act utilitarianism since its inception.
-That act utilitarians have difficulty in accounting for the force of promises is a touchstone for critics (cf. Prichard 1940, Ross 1930, Hodgson 1967).
-One line of criticism makes promissory obligations out to be a species of ‘social’ or ‘partial’ obligations, of a piece with the obligations we owe to friends and family.
-But act utilitarians do have some resources to accommodate our moral intuitions about promises, and the sort of theory they employ is held by more than just utilitarians (see Section 6, below).
+That act utilitarians have difficulty in accounting for the force of promises is a touchstone for critics (cf. Prichard 1940; Ross 1930; Hodgson 1967).

-In support of this picture utilitarians offer that promises are the sorts of things which are generally made because the promisee wants the thing promised, and so wants to be assured of getting it.
-Since a promise is designed to secure his trust, and that trust is then likely to be the source of much pain if it's disappointed, it's reasonable to assume that in most cases keeping ones promise will be productive of better consequences than breaking them, given the expectations of the promisee.
-And there are other potential negative consequences of breaking a promise (e.g. the loss of trust by ones familiars, the general erosion of trust in the practice of promises) that utilitarians can add to the negative side of the ledger.
-For an astute philosophical survey of Act Utilitarian approaches to promising see Atiyah (1981, pp. 30–79), also Robins (1984, pp. 140–143) and Vitek (1991, pp. 61–70).
+In support of this picture utilitarians argue that promises are the sorts of things which are generally made because the promisee wants the thing promised, and so wants to be assured of getting it.
+Since a promise is designed to secure his trust, and that trust is then likely to be the source of much pain if it's disappointed, it's reasonable to assume that in most cases keeping one's promise will be productive of better consequences than breaking them, given the expectations of the promisee.
+And there are other potential negative consequences of breaking a promise (e.g., the loss of trust by one's familiars, the general erosion of trust in the practice of promises) that utilitarians can add to the negative side of the ledger.
+For an astute philosophical survey of Act Utilitarian approaches to promising see Atiyah (1981: 30–79), also Robins (1984: 140–143) and Vitek (1993: 61–70).

 As mentioned above, the standard critique of the act utilitarian theory of promissory obligations is that it doesn't accord with our intuitive judgment that at least some promises that don't produce the maximum utility still ought to be kept.
-As an argument it is of a piece with most arguments against utilitarianism, in claiming that it has unacceptably counter-intuitive results in certain cases.
-One sort of counter-intuitive case that has received some recent attention is the so-called ‘Desert Island’ case, where a promise is made in isolation (on a desert island) to someone who then dies.
-The question is whether there is any obligation to keep the promise, given that the promisee can't have any expectations of its fulfillment (being dead) and that no-one else can know of the promise (cf. Nowell-Smith 1956, Narveson 1963, p.
-210, Cargile 1964, Narveson 1967, pp. 196–7).
+In claiming that utilitarianism has unacceptably counter-intuitive results in certain cases, this argument it is of a piece with most arguments against the view.
+One sort of counter-intuitive case that has received some attention is the so-called ‘Desert Island’ case, where a promise is made in isolation (on a desert island) to someone who then dies.
+The question is whether there is any obligation to keep the promise, given that the promisee can't have any expectations of its fulfillment (being dead) and that no-one else can know of the promise (cf. Nowell-Smith 1956; Narveson 1963: 210; Cargile 1964; Narveson 1967: 196–7).

 One influential critique of rule utilitarianism comes from David Lyons 1965 book Forms and Limits of Utilitarianism.
 In it Lyons argues that rule utilitarianism collapses to act utilitarianism, because for any given rule, in the exceptional case where breaking the rule produces more utility, the rule can always be sophisticated by the addition of a sub-rule that handles cases like the exception.
 But the validity of this process on the utilitarian framework holds for all cases of exceptions, and so the ‘rules’ will have as many ‘sub-rules’ as there are exceptional cases, which, in the end, is to abandon the rule and be guided by the principle of utility, to seek out whatever outcome produces the maximum utility.